dotnet/docs-aspire/docs/database/includes/postgresql-app-host.md

 var exampleProject = builder.AddProject<Projects.ExampleProject>()
                             .WithReference(postgresdb);

+// After adding all resources, run the app...
 ```

-All registered `PostgresDatabaseResource` instances are used to create a configuration file per instance, and each config is bound to the **pgweb** container bookmark directory.
+The preceding code adds a container based on the `docker.io/sosedoff/pgweb` image.
+All registered <xref:Aspire.Hosting.ApplicationModel.PostgresDatabaseResource> instances are used to create a configuration file per instance, and each config is bound to the **pgweb** container bookmark directory.
 For more information, see [PgWeb docs: Server connection bookmarks](https://github.com/sosedoff/pgweb/wiki/Server-Connection-Bookmarks).

 ### Add PostgreSQL server resource with data volume